 Secondly, the guides are Palestinian which makes a big difference.
 This guided tour steers far clear from Israel’s politics but you’ll still be handed some objective (and extremely interesting) facts on both the history of Palestine and the life of the Arabs currently residing in the West Bank.
 As always, there is subtext to find for those that read between the lines and I’ve also decided that Arabs are just so on-point with edgy humour – my people.

 It’s a whirlwind tour of some of the tourist destinations in Palestine and perfect for those who want that (due to time constraints).
-They’re places to visit in Israel but not necessarily places to stay for most people so blasting through them in a day is a pretty good idea.
+They’re important places to visit in Israel but not necessarily places to stay for most people so blasting through them in a day is a pretty good idea.
 It’s a good tour for that purpose and I did really appreciate the slight glimpse of the Palestinian side of the occupation: that was the highlight for me.

 Ohhh, no. Look, discussing Israel’s politics and conflicts is like playing ‘The Floor is Lava’.
 Except everything is lava.